Part II: Hurricane Helene Relief Efforts

 At least we had beautiful weather.
 It was a crisp, fall day, high of 70, and the leaves, what was left in the trees after the high winds, were already changing.

-That's when I felt the power of the females energy, "GIRL, we can totally clean that...
+That's when I felt the power of the female aura, "GIRL, we can totally clean that...
 LOOK, honey, it's good as new!," said the nurse from Hickory, NC, who took her day off to volunteer.
-I liked her a lot, too.

 Then came a large, pink, paper box (half of it was more of a clay color from the flooding).
 I thought to myself, "well, this one is a goner," but Lindsey's motions quickened and I felt the importance of the box before she said anything.
-"OH, IT'S MY WEDDING DRESS!
-I hope it's okay."
+"OH, IT'S MY WEDDING DRESS!"

 My nose tingled that tingle it feels before the tears rush from my eyes.
 I couldn't make eye contact with her.
 I noticed the other ladies were moving their hands to new containers, acting busy, they couldn't look either.